TrellixVulnTeam/swahilipython_SCMU/Doc/library/types.rst

 .. class:: SimpleNamespace

-   A simple :class:`object` subclass that provides attribute access to its namespace, as well as a meaningful repr.
+   A simple :class:`object` subkundi that provides attribute access to its namespace, as well as a meaningful repr.

    Unlike :class:`object`, with ``SimpleNamespace`` you can add and remove